DataDog/documentation/content/en/developers/metrics/types.md

 * [DogStatsD][4]
 * [Datadog API][3]

 Most of the data received by Datadog is submitted via the Agent.
-For data submitted through an Agent Check or DogstatsD, aggregation occur when multiple points arrive in a short time interval.
+For data submitted through an Agent Check or DogStatsD, aggregation occurs when multiple points arrive in a short time interval.
 During that time interval, the Agent combines values that belong in the same time series (i.e. values with identical tags) and sends a single representative value for that interval.
 This combined value is stored with a single timestamp.
 The way in which values are combined and aggregated varies, depending on metric type.

 Data submitted directly to the Datadog API is not aggregated by Datadog before storage (except in the case of Distributions).
 The raw values sent to Datadog are stored as-is.

-### Metric Submission Types
+### Metric submission types
-This table discusses each Metric Submission Type (through Agent or DogStatsD) and how it is aggregated before being mapped into in-app Metric Type. **Note**: no aggregation occurs for API metric submissions.
+This table discusses each metric submission type (through Agent or DogStatsD) and how it is aggregated before being mapped to an in-app metric type. **Note**: no aggregation occurs for API metric submissions.

 {{< tabs >}}
 {{% tab "COUNT" %}}